dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 <script src="site.js"></script>
 ```

 You might be asking what happens if we have nested directories, the short answer is that things will probably not work as expected.
-The current site doesn't have any directories, but lets create one by opening 'lib.js' and changing the filename to 'dir/lib.js' before saving.
+The current site doesn't have any directories, we can create one by opening 'lib.js' and changing the filename to 'dir/lib.js' before saving.
 Now you should see 'dir/' listed in the sidebar.
+If you open it, you'll see the array of files in `dir` rather than the files themselves.

 To load directories, we need to update the part that loads the sidebar.
-For a start, let's move that code into a separate function:
+Before we do that, let's move that code into a separate function:

 ```js
 async function loadSidebar(){